dipta007/codeforce-code-downloader_gym_regular/README.md

 Then,

 ```
+1. Download the whole folder
-Move all the files to the folder, where you want to save all your codes
+2. Move all the files to the folder, where you want to save all your codes
-Just run "codeforces-downloader.py" file on your terminal
+3. Just run "codeforces-downloader.py" file on your terminal
-Give your username and password
+4. Give your username and password
 ```

 And,

 ```
-Go for a coffee or workout
+5. Go for a coffee or workout
-Coming home you will see all your accepted codes in a arranged way :)
+6. Coming home you will see all your accepted codes in a arranged way :)
 ```
 ## Built With